Skip to Content

 But if you want to gaze on the golden fields of southeastern sunflower, you can’t put it off, because the flowers stay in bloom for just two or three weeks.

 A good place to see southeastern sunflowers is a relatively new and little-known preserve near Immokalee called Pepper Ranch Preserve, which opens the gates for sunflower viewing.
-You must reserve a spot, however, for Oct.
-8 and Oct.
-9, 2022, event.
-Update: Registration for this event is closed.
+You must reserve a spot, but it’s free.

 Pepper Preserve’s sunflowers are truly something to see, according to Alexandra Sulecki, coordinator of the Conservation Collier Program.”There are fields and fields of them,” she said.
 “It’s just a stunning display.”